What Are Delayed Retirement Credits?

 Developing a Retirement Plan

-The decision to claim benefits at your full retirement age or later can have important implications for your financial security in retirement.
-It's important to make that choice in the context of an overall retirement strategy that likely includes other sources of income as well.
+Deciding whether to claim benefits at your full retirement age or later can affect your income in retirement.
+This choice should be part of a broader retirement strategy that includes other income sources.

 Delayed retirement credits can significantly boost your retirement income.
 Start Your Free Plan